wadmp/wadmp.github.io/explanations-discussions/understanding-oauth.md

 ![alt text](../images/explanations-discussions/grant_type_model.png "Model for POST endpoint")

 `grant_type` is usually one of the following:
-* "Implicit".
-See https://identityserver4.readthedocs.io/en/aspnetcore2/topics/grant_types.html#implicit For example, this is the type used by the SWHWebApp and swagger_ui clients.
+* `Implicit`.
+See the [OAuth 2.0](https://tools.ietf.org/html/rfc6749) and [IdentityServer4](https://identityserver4.readthedocs.io/en/aspnetcore2/topics/grant_types.html#implicit) documentation.
+For example, this is the type used by the SWHWebApp and swagger_ui clients.
-* "Code".
-See https://identityserver4.readthedocs.io/en/aspnetcore2/topics/grant_types.html#authorization-code For example, this is the type used by the grafana client.
+* `Code`.
+Called "Authorisation Code" in [OAuth 2.0](https://tools.ietf.org/html/rfc6749) and [IdentityServer4](https://identityserver4.readthedocs.io/en/aspnetcore2/topics/grant_types.html#authorization-code).
+For example, this is the type used by the grafana client.
-* "ResourceOwnerPassword".
-See https://identityserver4.readthedocs.io/en/aspnetcore2/topics/grant_types.html#resource-owner-password For example, this is the type used by the python client.
+* `ResourceOwnerPassword`.
+See the [OAuth 2.0](https://tools.ietf.org/html/rfc6749) and [IdentityServer4](https://identityserver4.readthedocs.io/en/aspnetcore2/topics/grant_types.html#resource-owner-password) documentation.
+For example, this is the type used by the python client.